jlopp/bsv-twitter-blocklist/README.md

 than 100%, a manual review of random accounts on the list show it to have a low rate of false positives.

+Note: it's not possible to algorithmically analyse intent or support via graph analysis.
+All we can tell is that there are a ton of connections and interactions within the BSV social graph.
+As such, some anti-BSV accounts that have embedded themselves deeply into the BSV social graph will be included in the results.

 How Do I Use It?
 ----------------